carbon-language/carbon-lang/llvm/docs/ExceptionHandling.rst

 a ``noexcept`` function should transitively unwind to a terminateblock.
 Throw specifications are not implemented by MSVC, and are not yet supported.

-Each of these new EH pad instructions has a label operand that indicates which action should be considered after this action.
-The ``catchpad`` and ``terminatepad`` instructions are terminators, and this label is considered to be an unwind destination analogous to the unwind destination of an invoke.
-The ``cleanuppad`` instruction is different from the other two in that it is not a terminator, and this label operand is not an edge in the CFG.
-The code inside a cleanuppad runs before transferring control to the next action, so the ``cleanupret`` instruction is the instruction that unwinds to the next EH pad.
+Each of these new EH pad instructions has a way to identify which action should be considered after this action.
+The ``catchpad`` and ``terminatepad`` instructions are terminators, and have a label operand considered to be an unwind destination analogous to the unwind destination of an invoke.
+The ``cleanuppad`` instruction is different from the other two in that it is not a terminator.
+The code inside a cleanuppad runs before transferring control to the next action, so the ``cleanupret`` instruction is the instruction that holds a label operand and unwinds to the next EH pad.
 All of these "unwind edges" may refer to a basic block that contains an EH pad instruction, or they may simply unwind to the caller.
 Unwinding to the caller has roughly the same semantics as the ``resume`` instruction in the ``landingpad`` model.
 When inlining through an invoke, instructions that unwind to the caller are hooked up to unwind to the unwind destination of the call site.

 Putting things together, here is a hypothetical lowering of some C++ that uses all of the new IR instructions: